 Whether at a winter buffet or a summer party, a fruit tray can be the star of the show.

 The colourful display of fruit, berries and melon always looks so inviting.
+There are so many colors, shapes and varieties that it's sure to entice any guest.

 It's a rainbow of fresh fruit and lifts a party food table from beige to 'wow'.